|Dates||30th April - 17th May 2023|

 We will supply a further information sheet with more details about the peaks we plan to attempt to customers who have paid a deposit.
 Please phone the office if you'd like to discuss the nature of the peaks we plan to climb, or the trip in general, before booking.

-We are offering an optional 4-day extension to this trip, when we will attempt Nevado Chachani a 6000m peak near Arequipa.
+We are offering an optional 4-day extension to this trip, when we will attempt Nevado Chachani a 6075m high peak near Arequipa.
 Chachani is basically a long days walk from a high vehicle based camp at 5000m.
 The ascent is largely on scree and rock but with an ice-axe and crampons normally necessary higher up.
 Before heading to this peak we will have a rest day in Arequipa.

-With this extension the expedition is 20 days long and runs until the 16th August (return home overnight 15th/16th August).
-The cost of this optional extension will be £495 per person with expected extra costs of around £200.
+With this extension the expedition becomes 22 days long.
+The cost of this optional extension will be about £500 per person with expected extra costs for hotels and transport of around £200 per person.
 We'll need a minimum of two clients booked to run the extension at this price.

 On the summit of Chachani, optional extension to June 2015 trip.